THE LEGACY OF ISLAM IS IGNORANCE NOW AND THEN

 This “ghettoisation” has been most visible in eight major cities.
 Leicester, Birmingham, and Bradford top the scale, followed by London, and others.
 And the integration or assimilation process in the ghettos is so slow, according to the report released by the Royal Geographical Society, that in many cases it will never happen.

 Ali Noorizade heads the Arab-Iranian Studies Centre in London.
 He says the problem has been that the ghettos are a voluntary creation by mostly Pakistani and Bangladeshi Muslim immigrants, not something the society has forced upon them.
 And he adds that they rarely need to venture outside.

-village, and suddenly they find themselves in a society they know nothing
+suddenly they find themselves in a society they know nothing about."

 “They deal with themselves.
 Some of them never learn English.
 They have a Pakistani doctor, they have Pakistani lawyers, and therefore, you know, it became part of their culture to live within their ghetto.
 And they don’t show any intention to integrate with the society,” Noorizade said.